 DK offered more than 400 Super Bowl-related bets for the big game in 2020, including the largest selection of novelty props in PA.
 You could have bet on the outcome of the coin toss at -103 for heads or tails.

-At DraftKings Sportsbook Tom Brady was the right choice for MVP at odds of +190, but Under bettors on his passing yardage total of 295.5 were quite happy as he finished up with 201 yards through the air.
+At DraftKings Sportsbook Tom Brady was the right choice for MVP at Super Bowl 55 at odds of +190, but Under bettors on his passing yardage total of 295.5 were quite happy as he finished up with 201 yards through the air.

 FOX Bet Sportsbook went all out with odds boosts on many of its Super Bowl LV props.
 Promo offerings included tripling your money if both Patrick Mahomes and Tom Brady threw for over 300 yards, but both QBs fell under the mark.

-Rivers Sportsbook had a whole slew of props listed under its ‘Big Game LV Specials’ banner last year.
+Rivers Sportsbook had a whole slew of props listed under its ‘Big Game LV Specials’ banner in 2021.
 Included on the list was ‘a non-QB to win Super Bowl MVP at +220’ and ‘Tyreek Hill or Travis Kelce to score the first TD at +250,’ both of which failed to cash.

 FanDuel Sportsbook had a huge Super Bowl LV props market, as well as exciting offers such as its Big Game Odds Boost.
 On the props front, ‘first scoring play to be a Bucs TD’ would have paid out at +240, but a Harrison Butker field goal ruined that party.

 One of the most popular Super Bowl player props involves betting on who will win Super Bowl MVP.
 There are normally no betting odds on a favorite in this market, even though the winning QB walks away with the award most of the time.
-That means there’s plenty of value to be found betting both starting QBs.
+Super Bowl LVI bucked that trend when Cooper Kupp was named MVP, although it took two touchdowns in a low-scoring game for him to get that nod.
+Overall, that means there’s plenty of value to be found betting both starting QBs.

 Just remember that when you bet Super Bowl props surrounding player stats and team totals, it’s a good idea to first determine how high- or low-scoring you think the game will be.
 Star players pile up stats in high-scoring games and generally underperform when the score stays low.
 You can use that knowledge to guide your player and team prop betting.